Tech4DLab/M1-/README.md

 These saliency maps strongly support that the classification is based on biologically relevant traits rather than random correlations, reinforcing the validity and interpretability of our approach.

+## 🏁 Conclusions

+This work presents a novel CLIP-based multimodal framework for identifying the origin of two key Mediterranean fish species: Sparus aurata and Dicentrarchus labrax.
+By combining expert-defined textual prompts with visual embeddings, the model achieves high classification accuracy, surpassing traditional CNN and ViT-based methods.

+Coupling CLIP embeddings with a lightweight linear probe balances performance and interpretability, while explainability tools such as GRAD-ECLIP, feature analysis and prompt manipulation confirm alignment with biological expertise.

+The system proves effective even in complex real-world scenarios, such as escaped fish with mixed traits, where it helps flag labeling inconsistencies and supports traceability in aquaculture.

+Looking ahead, the framework will be adapted for real-time use on embedded devices and mobile applications, enabling easy deployment in ports, fish farms and fieldwork.
+The integration of in situ imagery will further test its robustness in uncontrolled conditions.

+Overall, this study highlights the potential of vision-language models to improve transparency and reliability in morphology-based classification, advancing the application of AI in sustainable aquaculture.

+## 🏁 Aknoledgments

+The study was funded by the project “GLObal change Resilience in Aquaculture-TOOls for Long-term Sustainability (GLORiA-TOOLS),” supported by the Biodiversity Foundation of the Spanish Ministry for the Ecological Transition and Demographic Challenge through the Pleamar Program and co-financed by the European Maritime, Fisheries and Aquaculture Fund (EMFAF).

 ## 🔗 CItation

 ---